 FRESH Tomato Salsa made with roma tomatoes straight from our garden!
-This easy HOMEMADE recipe is made in minutes with tomatoes, onion, peppers, cilantro, and red pepper flakes!
-Friends BEG for me to make this salsa because it’s everyone’s favorite!
-Serve with Chips or with your next Mexican meal!
+This easy homemade salsa recipe is made in minutes with tomatoes, onion, green bell pepper, cilantro, and red pepper flakes!
+Friends BEG me to make this salsa because it’s everyone’s favorite!
+Serve with chips or with your next Mexican meal!

-This right here is my go to salsa.
-This Fresh Tomato Salsa wins hearts, it makes bellies happy.
-It’s a win win situation.
-We make this salsa all the time to snack on, it’s also one of my most requested recipes to make to bring to get friends houses during the Summer!
+This right here is my go-to salsa.
+This Fresh Tomato Salsa wins hearts and it makes bellies happy!
+It’s a win-win situation!
+We make this salsa all the time to snack on, it’s also one of my most requested recipes to make to bring to friends’ houses during the summer!

 CHEESY Chicken Tomatillo Casserole recipe!
 This easy dinner Mexican casserole uses 1 pound of tomatillos to make a creamy sauce that is layered with tortilla chips, chicken, black beans and cheddar cheese!
 I love to make this simple dish when my garden tomatillo plants give me too much and I’m left asking asking “What to do!”.